cetz-package/cetz/lib/plot.typ

 /// Note: Data for plotting must be passed via `plot.add(..)`
 ///
 /// Note that different axis-styles can show different axes.
-/// The `"school-book"` style shows only axis "x" and "y", while
+/// The `"school-book"` and `"left"` style shows only axis "x" and "y",
-/// the `"scientific"` style can show "x2" and "y2", if set
+/// while the `"scientific"` style can show "x2" and "y2", if set
 /// (if unset, "x2" mirrors "x" and "y2" mirrors "y").
 Other
 /// axes (e.G. "my-axis") work, but no ticks or labels will be shown.
 ///